Blatter and Platini acquitted on charges of defrauding FIFA - NewsBreak

 The case was centered around a $2 million payment from FIFA to Platini with Blatter’s approval in 2011, for work done a decade earlier.
 The verdict followed an 11-day trial last month at the Federal Criminal Court of Switzerland in Bellinzona.

+Swiss prosecutor Thomas Hildbrand had requested a 20-month suspended sentence for both Blatter and Platini.
+Instead both were cleared and were also awarded a sum for costs during the trial, while Blatter also received 20,000 Swiss francs ($20,500) compensation for being morally wronged, the court said.

+Blatter and Platini sat quietly at separate tables with their lawyers while the verdict was announced.
+Later, there was a burst of applause from the small public audience as both men started to walk out of the courtroom, after a brief conversation with each other and an exchange of wry smiles.

-“Following the decision of the judges of the Court of Bellinzona, this morning, I wanted to express my happiness for all my loved ones that justice has finally been done after seven years of lies and manipulation,” Platini said in a statement.
-“The truth has come to light during this trial."
+“Following the decision of the judges of the Court of Bellinzona, this morning, I wanted to express my happiness for all my loved ones that justice has finally been done after seven years of lies and manipulation,” Platini said.
+“The truth has come to light during this trial.”

 “I kept saying it: my fight is a fight against injustice.
 I won a first game.
 In this case, there are culprits who did not appear during this trial.
 Let them count on me, we will meet again.
 Because I will not give up and I will go all the way in my quest for truth.”